andrewchambers/hermes/doc/compared-to-nix-and-guix.md

 - Arguably a simpler to learn package model.
 Nix packages are lazy thunks and you must program in a lazy functional language.
-  Guix packages make use a Scheme DSL, multiple 'strata' of code and a store monad.
-Hermes packages are just janet functions and when one a build gets scheduled, it gets called.
+  Guix packages make use a Scheme DSL, 'strata' of code, G-expressions, and a store monad.
+Hermes packages are just janet functions and when a build gets scheduled, it gets called.
 All three accomplish more or less the same result.